GMOD/jbrowse-jupyter/README.md

 ## Dash JBrowse
 Dash JBrowse is a collection of dash components for JBrowse's embeddable components.

-We utilize the Dash JBrowse package along with [jupyter-dash](https://github.com/plotly/jupyter-dash) library to embed [JBrowse React Linear Genome view](https://www.npmjs.com/package/@jbrowse/react-linear-genome-view) or the [JBrowse React Circular Genome view](https://www.npmjs.com/package/@jbrowse/react-circular-genome-view)in any jupyter notebook.
+We utilize the Dash JBrowse package along with [jupyter-dash](https://github.com/plotly/jupyter-dash) library to embed [JBrowse React Linear Genome view](https://www.npmjs.com/package/@jbrowse/react-linear-genome-view) or the [JBrowse React Circular Genome view](https://www.npmjs.com/package/@jbrowse/react-circular-genome-view) in any jupyter notebook.

 You can find more information about our Dash JBrowse library [here](https://github.com/GMOD/dash_jbrowse).